Gifted education: Identifying gifted children

 The term "Gifted Assessment" is typically applied to a process of using norm-referenced psychometric tests administered by a qualified psychologist or psychometrist with the goal of identifying children whose intellectual functioning is significantly advanced as compared to the appropriate reference group (i.e., individuals of their age, gender, and country).
 The cut-off score for differentiating this group is usually determined by district school boards and can differ slightly from area to area, however, the majority defines this group as students scoring in the top 2 percentiles on one of the accepted tests of intellectual (cognitive) functioning or IQ.
 Some school boards also require a child to demonstrate advanced academic standing on individualized achievement tests and/or through their classroom performance.
 Identifying gifted children is often difficult but is very important because typical school teachers are not qualified to educate a gifted student.
-This can lead to a situation where a gifted child is bored, underachieves and misbehaves in class.
+This can lead to a situation where a gifted child is bored, underachieves, and misbehaves in class.

-Individual IQ testing is usually the optimal method to identify giftedness among children.
-However it does not distinguish well among those found to be gifted.
-Therefore, examiners prefer using a variety of tests to first identify giftedness and then further differentiate.
-This is often done by using individual IQ tests and then group or individual achievement tests.
+Individual IQ testing is one method to identify giftedness among children.
+Because it does not distinguish well among those found to be gifted, examiners prefer using a variety of tests to first identify giftedness and then further differentiate.
+This is often done by using individual IQ tests coupled with group or individual achievement tests.
 There is no standard consensus on which tests to use, as each test is better suited for a certain role.

-The two most popular tests for identifying giftedness in the school-age population are the WISC-IV and the SB5.
-The WIAT-III is considered the most popular academic achievement test to determine a child's aggregate learned knowledge.
+The two most popular tests for identifying giftedness in the school-age population are the WISC-V and the SB5.
+The WIAT-4 is considered the most popular academic achievement test to determine a child's aggregate learned knowledge.